hamelpatel/chip_gt/README.md

 	sed -e 's/SNP/rs_temp/g' genomestudio_outputfile.report > pipeline_inputfile.report

-8. Edit the paths in template.workflow.sh for: a.exome_chip_bin = path to the bin folder b.zcall_bin = path to folder containing Zcall c.opticall_bin = path to folder containing Opticall d.working_dir = path to where the output files will be created e.manifest_file = path to illumina manifest file for the chip used for genotyping f.data_path = path to pipeline_input.report file g.basename = name of pipeline_inputfile (exclude .report extension here).
+8. Edit the paths in template.workflow.sh for:
+		a.	exome_chip_bin = path to the bin folder
+		b.	zcall_bin = path to folder containing Zcall
+		c.	opticall_bin = path to folder containing Opticall
+		d.	working_dir = path to where the output files will be created
+		e.	manifest_file = path to illumina manifest file for the chip used for genotyping
+		f.	data_path = path to pipeline_input.report file
+		g.	basename = name of pipeline_inputfile (exclude .report extension here).
 This should be the file 				created in step 7.
-		9.Execute template.workflow.sh bash script
+		9. Execute template.workflow.sh bash script

 **********************